tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 other certificates, it is valid to use them to issue other signed objects as long as the certificate contains the digitalSignature KeyUsage ({{RFC5280}} section 4.2.1.3).
 We define a new signed object format that would encode only the semantics that are needed for this application.
-The credential has the following structure:
+The Credential has the following structure:

 ~~~~~~~~~~